-You are cordially invited to attend a special meeting of the common unitholders of Energy Transfer Partners, L.P. to be held at the Melrose Hotel, 3015 Oak Lawn Avenue, \\\\Floor, Room \\\\, Dallas, Texas 75219 on \\\\\\, 2004, at \\\a.m. local time.
-The Board of Directors of U.S. Propane, L.L.C., the general partner of U.S. Propane, L.P., our general partner, has called the special meeting.
+You are cordially invited to attend a special meeting of the common unitholders of Energy Transfer Partners, L.P. to be held at the Melrose Hotel, 3015 Oak Lawn Avenue, 1st Floor, Oak Lawn Terrace, Dallas, Texas 75219 on June 23, 2004, at 10:00 a.m. local time.
+The board of directors (which we refer to as our board of directors) of U.S. Propane, L.L.C., the general partner of U.S. Propane, L.P., our general partner, has called the special meeting.
 At this important meeting, you will be asked to consider and vote upon the following matters:

 - 1. A proposal to approve (a) a change in the terms of our class D units to provide that each class D unit is convertible into one of our common units and (b) the issuance of additional common units upon such conversion (the "Listing Proposal").
 Upon approval of this proposal, all 7,721,542 outstanding class D units will convert into 7,721,542 common units upon the request of the holder of the class D units. - 2.
 A proposal to approve (a) a change in the terms of our special units to provide that each special unit is convertible into one of our common units upon the Bossier Pipeline becoming commercially operational and (b) the issuance of additional common units upon the Bossier Pipeline becoming commercially operational (the "Special Unit Proposal").
-Upon approval of this proposal, and upon the Bossier Pipeline becoming commercially operational, all 3,742,515 outstanding special units will convert into 3,742,515 common units upon the request of the holder of the special units. - 3.
-A proposal to approve the terms of our 2004 Unit Plan, which provides for awards of common units or other rights to our employees, officers and directors (the "Unit Plan Proposal").
+Upon approval of this proposal and upon the Bossier Pipeline becoming commercially operational, all 3,742,515 outstanding special units will convert into 3,742,515 common units upon the request of the holder of the special units. - 3.
+A proposal to approve the terms of our 2004 Unit Plan, which provides for awards of common units and other rights to our employees, officers and directors (the "Unit Plan Proposal").

-The board of directors of our general partner unanimously recommends that the common unitholders approve all three proposals.
+Our board of directors unanimously recommends that the common unitholders approve all three proposals.